chefbe-dot-net/revision-zero.org/content/dynamic/orm-haters-do-get-it.md

 And indeed, ORMs usually provide such higher-level constructs as well.
 And not using them is @{http://www.mikeperham.com/2012/05/05/five-common-rails-mistakes/}{considered a common mistake}.

-Congratulations to ORM developers then for providing such constructs!
+Congratulations to ORM developers for providing such constructs!
 You're reinventing the wheel.
 More precisely, you are in the process of rediscovering Codd's original motivation.
 But you are 40 years late.
 The ORM state of affairs has a different taste than the original CODASYL background, of course, but seems very similar to me, don't you agree?

 If you continue with the same reasoning, you'll end up avoiding all work on individuals.
 For example, you'll want to merge the `do_some_task` code upstream, because it contains another iteration that contains another condition, and so on.
 But in doing so, you will simply observe that it leads to rejecting object oriented programming in the first place.
 That is, it is strictly incompatible with the wish to have an object model for capturing data (observe that I don't reject object oriented programming as a whole but only for representing data).
 Object oriented programming IS about individuals.